igelbox/schnurrbart/README.md

 ```

 In this example, the `schnurrbart` function takes two parameters: 1) the schnurrbart template and 2) a `model` object that contains the data and code needed to render the template.

+-
+published under the liberal terms of the BSD License, see the [LICENSE](LICENSE) file.